braydenb176/CanSat2025_FSW/README.md

 ﻿# CanSat2025_FSW

  When pulling the main branch, run the "Device Configuration Tool Code Generation."
-The button is in the top bar and has a yellow gear.
+The button is in the top bar and has a yellow gear and prevents build errors.

 Todo:
 1. Setup I2C, SPI, and UART connection to related sensors